PT boat: Movie stand-ins

 In John Ford's 1945 war film, They Were Expendable, two 80 ft Elcos were used during filming along with four former MTBRON 14 78-foot Huckins.

+The 1943 film Crash Dive, filmed during World War II, featured a full squadron of PT boats.

-For the 1962 movie PT-109, several 82 ft USAF crash rescue boats were converted to resemble 80-foot Elcos when the few surviving boats were found to need too much work to make them seaworthy for use during the film.
+For the 1962 movie PT 109, several 82 ft USAF crash rescue boats were converted to resemble 80-foot Elcos when the few surviving boats were found to need too much work to make them seaworthy for use during the film.